-The prices of wood have been steadily rising over the past few years and 2021 is no exception.
-For a 100ft fence, expect to pay $1800 for the cost of wood and concrete.
+The prices of wood have been steadily rising over the past few years and 2023 is no exception.
+For a 100ft fence, expect to pay $2500-$3500 for the cost of wood and concrete.
 On top of that you’ll need equipment or a subcontractor to dig the holes for you, and then – the removal of of the dirt tailings from the holes.
-Expect to pay roughly $2000 before any labor for 100ft of fence.
+With screws and some other fees, expect roughly $3000-$4000 plus your own labor.

 In the City of Edmonton, residential fences are to be 73″ maximum.
 With a permit, you are able to get a higher fence such as 7 or 8 foot, in situations such as public walkways, highways, etc.

-Chainlink fence is the cheapest per linear foot, but offers less privacy and security.
-Once you add privacy slats to your chain link, you are close to the cost of a simple wood fence.
+Chain link fence is the cheapest per linear foot, but offers less privacy and security.
+Once you add privacy slats to your chain link, you are close to the cost of a simple wood fence made out of pressure treated wood.

 If you and your neighbor are in agreement and splitting the cost of the fence, the fence is typically built directly over the propertly line.
 If you are paying for the entire fence, then it would be built so the edge of the wood is on the edge of your property and the entire fence is within your yard.
 In this way your neighbor cannot paint or hang anything on the fence.